clojure-emacs/squiggly-clojure/README.md

 [acyclic/squiggly-clojure "0.1.2-SNAPSHOT"]
 ~~~

-You should probably add that to your `profiles.clj`.
+You should probably add that to your [`profiles.clj`](https://github.com/technomancy/leiningen/blob/master/doc/PROFILES.md#profiles) as part of the `:dependencies` vector.

 It pulls in